All about your kitty’s appetite!

 To make things even easier, you can buy an automatic feeder bowl with a release timer.
 These devices will allow you to feed your cat at predetermined times, even while you are away from home.
 Another major advantage to these machines is that create accurate portion sizes.
 This is especially useful when you are trying to help your cat lose weight.

 Many owners opt to leave their cats bowl full at all times, only adding more food once it’s (near) empty.
 This is called free feeding.
-Free-feeding often becomes problematic because cats often have a difficulties sensing when their stomachs are full.
+Free-feeding often becomes problematic because cats often have difficulties sensing when their stomachs are full.
 Free-freeding is therefore one of the major contributors to the rise in cat obesity.

-Quality of cat food
+Part 3: Quality of cat food

 The crucial aspect that will make or break any nutrition plan is the quality of the food.
 Despite what some brilliant marketing experts would have you believe, this is actually not an easy question to answer, and there is certainly not one brand or product that is better than all the others.